oneforawe/react-ts/README.md

 A demo of the app can be found [here](https://www.andrew-forrester.com/demos/react-ts/).

-Note: The commands below were not necessarily executed in the order shown.

 ## Usage of the Repo

 To run the app in this repo, use a shell such as GNU Bash with